 Other documents issued by the Standards Commissioner

-Documents issued by the Commissioner for Standards in Public Life, other than case reports and annual reports, can be downloaded from the list below.
+Documents issued by the Commissioner for Standards in Public Life, other than case reports and annual reports, can be downloaded from this page.

 Proposals for the regulation of lobbying: summary document